 India's Diplomatic Response to Middle East Crisis

-In a separate post on social media platform X earlier on Saturday, Prime Minister Modi confirmed he discussed the Middle East situation with Pezeshkian.
-The Indian leader stated that he condemned attacks on critical infrastructure in the Middle East during the conversation.
-India's position reflects growing international concern over the humanitarian and economic consequences of ongoing hostilities that have disrupted energy supplies and commercial shipping lanes essential to global trade.
-The diplomatic exchange between the two leaders highlights the increasingly interconnected nature of regional crises and their ripple effects on global stability.
+Prime Minister Modi confirmed he discussed the Middle East situation with Pezeshkian on social media platform X. Modi stated he condemned attacks on critical infrastructure in the Middle East during the conversation.
+India's position reflects growing international concern over humanitarian consequences disrupting energy supplies and shipping lanes essential to global trade.